-Bratislava, Slovakia – The highest court in Slovakia has been forced into near-paralysis over the failure to nominate the successors of 9 judges whose term expired on February 15.
+Bratislava, Slovakia – The Constitutional Court in Slovakia has been forced into near-shutdown over the failure to nominate the successors of 9 judges whose term expired on February 15.

 As no replacements have been chosen to succeed nine of the Constitutional Court’s 13 judges, whose 12-year-term expired this month, Slovakia’s highest court now operates with only four judges.
 The country could face weeks and even months of legal uncertainty, as the Constitutional Court, in charge of ruling whether bills passed by Parliament and judgments of lower courts comply with the country’s Constitution, is forced to a near-halt of its activities and has to work at a minimal regime.